Why You Should Cruise to Alaska During the Summer

 Summertime Weather in Alaska

 How long is summer in Alaska?
 The summertime weather in Alaska — June, July and August — can be surprisingly mild, especially along the coast.
-However, Alaska is known for its rapid weather changes, so guests should always pack layers and waterproof gear.
+However, Alaska is known for rapid weather changes, so guests should always pack layers and waterproof gear.

 ● Weather in Alaska in May: Still crisp, with possible snow at higher elevations, May is a great time for visiting Alaska if you prefer fewer crowds.